tadaka9/Dvx3-Backup-Manager/RASPBERRY_PI_RUNNER_GUIDE.md

-# Guide: Setting Up a GitLab Runner on Raspberry Pi (ARM64)
+# Guide: Setting Up a GitLab Runner on Raspberry Pi (32-bit / armhf)

-This guide walks you through installing and registering a GitLab Runner on a Raspberry Pi 4 or newer running a 64-bit OS (like Raspberry Pi OS 64-bit).
-This runner will be configured to handle your `docker` and `arm64` tagged jobs.
+This guide walks you through installing and registering a GitLab Runner on a Raspberry Pi 1, 2, or Zero (armhf/32-bit).
+This runner will be configured to handle your `docker` and `arm` tagged jobs.

 ---